Pre-Prep Key Information

 Transition across phases is carefully planned so that teachers are well prepared and pupils and parents are well supported in overcoming any concerns regarding unfamiliar environments, making new friends and different teachers.
 Pupils welcome the provision of an older school buddy to support them as they move up the school.

-At Salcombe we follow the Early Years Curriculum up to Reception, and the National Curriculum in Years 1 and 2.
+At Salcombe we follow the National Curriculum in Years 1 and 2.

 Please click below to download example timetables and termly curriculum plans.

 Children are assessed throughout the year through tests, exams, classwork, behaviour and other criteria.
-From Preschool onwards feedback is given from their form tutor as well as the subject specialist teachers in French, Music and PE.
+Feedback is given from their form tutor as well as the subject specialist teachers in French, Music and PE.

 Reports are produced each term and Parent Teacher Conferences take place twice a year in the Autumn and Spring Terms.